Pig Bride: Plot

 Rebellious and spoiled eight-year-old Si-Joon Lee is sent to a summer camp in the mountains by his senator father.
 He escapes and finds himself lost, but is saved when he finds a house in the middle of nowhere.
 A mysterious woman who lives there reveals to him that he is part of an ancient prophecy and must marry her daughter, Mu-Yeon, a descendant of the Park family of the 'Park Bride' folktale.
 The daughter is a small girl of Si-Joon's age who hides her face behind a smiling pig mask.
 Tempted by food, Si-Joon agrees to the marriage.
 That night, Mu-Yeon tells him she will meet him on his sixteenth birthday.
 True to her words, on his sixteenth birthday, she appears before Si-Joon with her sister and bodyguard, Mu-Hwa.
 A holy priest who serves Si-Joon's family reveals that the marriage must commence and the prophecy must be fulfilled or Si-Joon will die before the year ends.
 Si-Joon attempts to live his life normally, but begins to experience recurrences involving his past life and Mu-Yeon.

 The last volume's last chapter reveals Si-Joon and Mu-Yeon going to the countryside for a year of getting the spoiled upbringing out of him.
 They encounter Doe-Doe Eun, whose adoptive parents gave away all their money and went abroad when the scandal involving Doe-Doe and her birth mother came out, and Doe-Doe had to change schools to one in this village.
 Si-Joon takes pity on Doe-Doe and sends her to live with Ji-Oh Yun in his parents' mansion.
 Ji-Oh is already hosting Mu-Hwa and he hopes that no conflicts occur.
-The last page indicates that Si-Joon's and Mu-Yeon's life together won't be smooth.
+The last page indicates that Si-Joon's and Mu-Yeon's life together will not be smooth.
 The epilogue on the last page glimpses 25 years into the future to reveal that Mu-Yeon became South Korea's first female president, Si-Joon became a successful businessman who "works behind the scenes" to support Mu-Yeon, Ji-Oh became a doctor, Mu-Hwa became the head of Secret Service, and Doe-Doe became a banker.